 Tip #4: Continue workouts, but slow down if you need to.

 Do your best to work out consistently through the month of December, but do not be afraid to scale back a workout if you’re having a particularly stressful day.
 Undoubtedly, there will be a few bumps in the road where you come up against stressors.
 When that happens, it’s really important you listen to your body and ease up on your workout.
 If you are feeling incredibly stressed, and go all-out for an intense workout, you are going to increase your cortisol levels when they are already elevated.
 That will make losing belly fat all the more difficult.
 Plus, there are times when your body just needs a break.
 Be sure that you are listening well to what your body is telling you, and then give it what it needs.

 The month of December can be overwhelming, but it doesn’t need to derail you from pursuing your health and fitness goals.
 While you may need to do some things a little differently to keep your stress levels low, it is entirely possible to feel in control and truly thrive during the holiday season.

 If you’re ready to do something for YOU, then now is the time.
-Sign up for my December 31st round and you’ll instantly receive the comprehensive program guide with all the details.
+Sign up for the FASTer Way and you’ll instantly receive the comprehensive program guide with all the details.
 Even though our accountability group won’t officially start until prep week, you can get started now by practicing the principles and getting a head start on feeling your absolute best!